 Consistent and respectful communication with your academic advisor is essential.
 Academic advisors will assist you in registering for courses and staying on track for graduation.
 They can also work with you to change your major or add majors/minors if you are interested in doing so.

 We encourage you to use academic resources such as Global Student Success, the Writing Center, Tutoring Services, and English as a Second Language Programs as often as you need.
 Please visit your individual college websites for program-specific tutoring programs and resources.

 Active participation is expected in most American classrooms and is generally a portion of the student’s final grade.
-Lack of participation can be interpreted as your misunderstanding or disinterest in the material or class.
-Constant attendance and arriving to class on time is expected.
-Absences or late arrivals are frequently met with a lowering of a student’s grade.
-We recommend you read the syllabus of each course closely to determine how many absences are/are not allowed in each of your courses.
-Independent and critical thinking are promoted in the classroom.
-Come to class with all assigned readings and coursework complete and be ready to discuss your thoughts.
-Get to know your professor’s style and expectations; they will vary from class to class.
+Students are expected to contribute to class discussions, such as making comments or critiques on assigned readings.
+Lack of participation can be interpreted as disinterest in the material or a lack of preparation for class.
+Regular attendance and arriving to class on time is expected.
+Absences or late arrivals can also result in the lowering of your participation grade.
+We recommend you read the syllabus of each course closely to determine how many absences are allowed in each of your courses.
+Come to class with all assigned readings and coursework complete and be ready to verbally share your thoughts.
+Get to know your professor’s style and expectations as they may vary from class to class.

 As you pursue your studies, you will be asked to critique theories, evaluate evidence, identify assumptions in an argument, consider likelihoods, and challenge your own opinions.
 This style of knowledge acquisition is often referred to as “independent” or “critical thinking” and is a resolute expectation in American universities.
 Students are expected to form and share their own opinions and present a supporting argument.
 Disagreement is allowed and even invited as long as class discussion remains respectful.